1 of 7

 Long before the folding and faulting that pushed up the Blue Ridge, huge lava flows rose through fissures in the earth’s crust.
 They formed a layer of volcanic rock, or basalt, that was thousands of feet thick and ran ribbon-like from Lynchburg to Maryland.
 Heat and pressure metamorphosed the basalt into a greenstone named for Maryland’s Catoctin Mountain.

-Blasting the mountain to build Interstate 64 exposed that volcanic component, according to Michael Upchurch, geologist with Virginia’s Division of Mineral Resources.
+Blasting the mountain to build Interstate 64 exposed that volcanic component, according to geologist Michael Upchurch.
 “The distinctive gray-green rock face is Catoctin greenstone.
 The green color comes from the minerals chlorite and epidote.
 Many of the roads and highways in this part of Virginia exhibit that green tint because of the use of Catoctin greenstone in the asphalt.”
 Despite its color, greenstone weathers into a rust red soil because of its high iron content.

-Doug Coleman, director of the nonprofit Wintergreen Nature Foundation, sees more than beautiful scenery when he surveys the world from Rockfish Gap.
+Doug Coleman, executive director of The Nature Foundation at Wintergreen, sees more than beautiful scenery when he surveys the world from Rockfish Gap.
 He sees three of Virginia’s five geologic provinces.
 “Afton Mountain is on the western edge of the Blue Ridge Geologic Province, identified by underlying rock formations that extend 20 miles east to Charlottesville.
 On a clear day, you can look east beyond Charlottesville and see the Piedmont Province.
 Just west is the Valley and Ridge Province.
 Only the Appalachian Plateau in the southwest corner of the state and the Coastal Plain are too far away to see.”

 TRAILS TO INTERSTATE